What is L Glutamine?

 A. It depends on your lifestyle and goals, we recommend the following optimal serving times.
 Consume 15g daily.
 Usually servings are split into 3 equal servings of 5g in the morning, 5g in the afternoon and 5g before bed.

-Q. What are main reasons for using Glutamine?
+Q. What are main reasons for supplementing with it?

 Q. What does Glutamine taste like?